Qu: What are the main differences between the old and new Torch 360?

 - Relative to “others” vs Likert scale (Agree/Disagree).

-- 3 out of 5 will be the new norm / average score (vs closer to 4 out of 5 in old version)
+- 3 out of 5 will be the new norm / average score (vs closer to 4 out of 5 in the previous version)

 - New domains drawn from latest research and leadership theory to provide holistic picture of leadership